Suggestions and Complaints

 Introduction

-This procedure sets out the Practice’s approach to the handling of complaints and is intended as an internal guide that should be made readily available to all staff and also a summary setting out the approach to complaint handling should be available at reception for any patient requesting a copy.
-From 1st April 2009, a common approach to the handling of complaints was introduced across health and adult social care.
-This procedure complies with this.
+This procedure sets out the Practice’s approach to the handling of complaints and is intended as an internal guide that should be made readily available to all staff, also a summary setting out the approach to complaint handling should be available at reception for any patient requesting a copy.

 Policy